pacman82/atoi-rs/README.md

 }
 ```

-This [crate](https://www.crates.io/crates/atoi) as more to offer!
+This [crate](https://www.crates.io/crates/atoi) has more to offer!
 Check out the full documentation
 at [docs.rs](https://docs.rs/atoi).